Muhammad-Mohsin0/project-backend/Readme.md

 - npm i bcrypt        // use in Pre() hook with //hash() and //campare()
 - npm i cloudinary     // Uploads the file from your server to cloud
 - npm i multer   //Multer is a node.js middleware for handling multipart/form-data, which is primarily used for uploading files.
-- import fs from "fs"    // file system , for remove the locally saved temp file as the uplaod opration got fail
+- import fs from "fs"    // file system , for remove the locally saved temp file as the uplaod opration got fail.
+- HTTP (Hyper Text Transfer Protocol)
+- Create Controllers , Routes and in app.js set routes import etc